 No Alternative to Meds Center-related deaths were reported during the time of the 4-year-long study related to mental health tragedies such as suicide, overdose, or drug-induced fatalities.

 Some cases of cancer, several heart disease incidents, a slip and fall, and other deaths not associated with mental health, occurred post-treatment and before the conclusion of the study.

 Alternative to Meds Center Reviews Backed by Evidence

-We required that the task of measuring our clients’ success rates must be longterm, and must use consistent test-retest protocols on the group of individuals participating in the study.
+We required that the task of measuring our clients’ success rates must be long-term, and must use consistent test-retest protocols on the group of individuals participating in the study.
 In these ways, the testing and retesting results have provided reliable statistical evidence.
-The Alternative to Meds Center reviews demonstrated a higher than expected level of success for our clients.
+Alternative to Meds Center graduate reviews demonstrated a higher than expected level of success for our clients.